guizinbg/KingofTilesInC/README.md

 Este projeto foi desenvolvido com fins educacionais, como prática de lógica de programação, manipulação de matrizes e estruturas de repetição em linguagem C.

+EN

+👑 King of Tiles

+King of Tiles is a competitive turn-based minigame for 4 players, where the goal is to dominate as many tiles as possible on a grid-based board.
+Each player represents a character and must strategically choose positions to mark territory — only one can be crowned the winner!

+🎮 How It Works

+The game starts with an empty Z x Z board, where Z is defined by the user.

+Four players take turns: Mario (M), Luis (L), Waldo (W), and Thomas (T).

+On each turn, a player selects a valid position (row, column).

+The selected move marks the entire row and column with the player's initial.

+Invalid moves (out of bounds or already taken) are rejected with a message.

+The game ends when there are no empty tiles left on the board.

+The player who performs the final move wins the game!

+🛠️ Technologies

+C Programming Language

+Command-line interface

+Standard input (stdin)

+📚 About the Project

+This project was developed for educational purposes, focusing on matrix manipulation, loops, and turn-based logic using the C language.